 ANSWER: C

 RATIONALE: Edgar Dale's Cone of Experience suggests that learning experiences should start from concrete to abstract.
 In this lesson, Mrs. Domingo began with a concrete experience (cutting a pizza) and gradually moved towards more abstract representations (writing fractions on the board).
 This approach conforms to the bottom-up arrangement of the learning experiences as suggested by Dale.
-Therefore, the correct answer is "Yes."
+Therefore, the correct answer is "Yes."6) I like to develop the synthesizing skills of my students.
+Which one should I do?

 a) Ask my students to formulate a generalization from the data shown in the graphs.